 Each group / Centre in town welcomes newcomers and provides introductions to Buddhism and also gives meditation instruction.
 Each tradition has in its own way adapted Buddhist teaching to Western cultural styles.
 By visiting the groups you will be able to see whether they suit you and whether the style of practice there resonates for you.

-The Rolling Tide Sangha follow the mindfulness practice & teachings of Vietnamese Zen master Thich Nhat Hanh, and form part of the UK Community of Intebeing.
-The group meets at the Friends Meeting House in Lancaster on some Thursdays in each month.
-CONTACT Pete 01524 262049/email firstname.lastname@example.org.
-See www.rollingtidesangha.org.uk
+The Rolling Tide Sangha is part of the UK Community of Interbeing which follows the mindfulness practice and teachings of Vietnamese Zen master Thich Nhat Hanh.
+The group meets at the Friends Meeting House in Lancaster on the first and third Thursdays in each month.